No menu items!

 COSTA RICA'S LEADING ENGLISH LANGUAGE NEWSPAPER

 It is a cold and stormy night.
-We children are starving and dinner is almost ready.
+We children are starving, and dinner is almost ready.
 The meat is cooked, the rice is done.
 Now the best part – they’re making tortillas from masa right on the stove.
 The smell is intoxicating.
 And we hear the tortillas being slapped from rolled masa balls into tortillas between warm, loving hands, making the wait all the more painful.

-Flash forward: Working at construction sites, or grabbing a quick lunch at work in San José.
+Everything on our plate is devoured inside these piping hot, thickish, homemade corn tortillas.
+When food is eaten in a tortilla, in Costa Rica we’ve traditionally called that a gallo.
+Flash forward: Working at construction sites or grabbing a quick lunch at work in San José.
 A chunk of chicken with a pile of warm, corn tortillas.
 I could take on the world after that.

 Another flash-forward: Living and working in Mexico (Durango, Zacatecas, Sinaloa) as a geologist.
 Going out with the field crew, the camp cook loads up our bags with a variety of meats, fruits, vegetables, and, yes, corn tortillas, rolled into a piece of cloth.
 Lunchtime comes, and regardless of the weather, regardless of the horrible conditions, everything stops while we light a fire, fill our tortillas, warm them over the fire, and stuff them down before a short siesta, and then we take on the world.

-We could start with a discussion of corn and where it came from, which isn’t clear, but we don’t have time to get into that.
-“Tortilla” is an Old World term from Spain that usually refers to what in other European countries might be considered a frittata, or open omelet.
 Discovering corn in the New World, and the masa that could be made from it on metates, gave the colonizing Europeans a whole new view of gastronomy.
 It has become a ubiquitous staple throughout Mexico and Central America, and a good part of South America where it sometimes goes by other names, like arepa.

 Unfortunately, in large portions of northern Mexico and southwestern United States conditions were too arid for corn.
 But there was flour.
 So, reluctantly our forefathers in these parts improvised making tortillas with flour, to everyone’s chagrin.